 This insight has important biomedical implications.
-In the developing world, one in five pregnancy complications involves the placenta.
+In the developing world, one in five pregnancy complications involve the placenta.
 In the developed world, this number is one in eight.
 The researchers hope that this insight will help them understand the etiologies behind problem pregnancies and also help them identify biomarkers that will alert physicians to problems earlier in the pregnancy.

-This work also has important apologetics implications as well.
+This work also has important apologetics implications, as well.

 Indeed, We Are Fearfully and Wonderfully Made

 This work highlights the elegance of embryological development.
 It seems an exquisite rationale—a biological logic, if you will—undergirds every aspect of development.
-The optimal way that the placenta partitions resources between mother and fetus, carefully managing trade-offs, evinces the handiwork of the Creator and reveals the Creator’s intimate care for the fetus.
+The optimal way the placenta partitions resources between mother and fetus, carefully managing trade-offs, evinces the handiwork of the Creator, and reveals the Creator’s intimate care for the fetus.

-The devastating effects caused by mutations to the p110α gene raise questions about the capacity of evolutionary mechanisms to explain the origin of the reproductive system in placental mammals.
+The devastating effects caused by mutations to the p110α gene raises questions about the capacity of evolutionary mechanisms to explain the origin of the reproductive system in placental mammals.
 Because the placenta is not a passive conduit for nutrients between mother and fetus, the challenges of explaining its genesis via unguided evolutionary process become insurmountable.
 If the placenta lacks the capability to effectively allocate resources between the mother and fetus—or even if this process operates in a suboptimal manner—the fetus may not survive, or the mother may not be healthy enough to nurse and rear the child once it’s born.
-In other words, it becomes difficult to imagine how the placenta’s role in embryological development could evolve from an imperfect system to an optimal system under the influence of natural selection because of the critical, dynamic role that the placenta plays in embryological development.
+In other words, it becomes difficult to imagine how the placenta’s role in embryological development could evolve from an imperfect system to an optimal system under the influence of natural selection because of the critical, dynamic role the placenta plays in embryological development.
 If this role isn’t properly executed, the child isn’t likely to make it to reproductive age.

-Is the Fetus like a Tumor?
+Is the Fetus Like a Tumor?

 This work also has implications for the pro-life debate.
-I have often heard pro-choice advocates argue that abortion is not murder because the fetus is like a tumor.
+I have often heard pro-choice advocates argue that abortion is not murder, because the fetus is like a tumor.
 But the work by the scientists from Cambridge University makes this view impossible.
 Because the placenta dynamically allocates resources between the mother and the fetus in a way that preserves the mother’s health, the fetus cannot be viewed as a tumor robbing the mother of nutrients.
 Instead, it looks as if the placenta’s function has been designed in such a way to ensure optimal health for both the mother and the fetus.
 This study also shows that if the mother’s health is in jeopardy, the placenta actually compromises the health of the fetus so that the mother’s health is not unduly harmed by the pregnancy.

 “Curvaceous Anatomy of the Female Spine Reveals Ingenious Obstetric Design” by Virgil Robertson (article)